Reds vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado heads into this game looking to extend his three-game hit streak.
-In his last five games he is hitting .235 with two doubles, a home run, a walk and three RBI.
+- Arenado has picked up a hit in four straight games.
+In his last five games he is hitting .333 with two doubles, two home runs and five RBI.

 Arenado Recent Games